CT 101 Digital Storytelling

 - Commenting/Critiquing: Engaging in online conversation with your peers about the work they and you are completing throughout the semester.

 - Reading Responses: Often each week there will be a reading based prompt for you to consider responding to.
 You can also find reading prompts on the list to get you inspired or look at previous calendars too.

 - Personal Website: As part of your reclaimhosting.com account, you will install an instance of WordPress for this class.
 You will use the site to post your work and reflections starting about four weeks into the semester.
 Also, your site can be customized in enumerable ways and your effort is considered as to creating a space to support an online identity.

-- Social Media Projects: Consider crafting a Youtube, Soundcloud, Tumblr, Flickr, Twitter, Instagram, Vine, to.be or any other account and use it for work in this class.
+- Social Media Projects: Consider crafting a Youtube, Soundcloud, Tumblr, Flickr, Twitter, Instagram, to.be , Newhive or any other account and use it for work in this class.
 Present what you’re up to in a blog post so we can find it.

 - Other: The web is a BIG SPACE and there could be enumerable other participatory web activities you might engage in.
 Are you a huge Reddit contributor?
 Sports blog commentor?
 Describe what you’re up to in a blog post so we can learn about it.

 CT 101 uses a point based system to evaluate your final grade in the course.
 Points can be earned by completing any variety of coursework activities.
 You do not have to complete every activity, in fact you will have significant choice over which activities you complete and the pace at which you complete them.
 But you must report your work in the CT 101 Weekly Check-in.
 If you do not you will not receive credit the work of the week.
 No exceptions.

 Each activity in the check-in is valued at one point and you should complete four activities per week to receive full credit for the week.
 You are also able to complete one additional activity per week if you are looking to make up for lost time.